— BRUNSWICK, Ga. (AP) — In five years, Sherry West has lost two sons to unspeakable violence.

 Seventeen-year-old De'Marquis Elkins is charged as an adult with first-degree murder, along with a 14-year-old who was not identified because he is a juvenile, Police Chief Tobe Green said.
+It wasn't immediately clear whether the boys had attorneys.

 Police announced the arrest Friday afternoon after combing school records and canvassing neighborhoods searching for the pair.
 The chief said the motive of the "horrendous act" was still under investigation and the weapon had not been found.